enisdenjo/graphql-ws/docs/README.md

 ▸ (`error`): `void`

-The argument can be either an Error Event or an instance of Error, but to avoid bundling DOM typings because the client can run in Node env too, you should assert the type during implementation.
-Events dispatched from the WebSocket `onerror` can be handler in this listener.
+Events dispatched from the WebSocket `onerror` are handled in this listener, as well as all internal client errors that could throw.

 **`category`** Client